 Cabañas’s writings on art and film in Europe and Latin America have appeared in numerous international magazines and academic journals, including Artforum, October, Grey Room, Les Cahiers du Musée national d'art moderne, Parachute, and Oxford Art Journal.
 She has also contributed to various museum publications, among them, Mário Pedrosa (MNCARS, 2017), Jean Tinguely (Stedelijk/Kunstpalast, 2016), Mário Pedrosa, an Anthology (MoMA, 2015), Histórias da Loucura: Desenhos de Juquery (Museu de Arte de São Paulo, 2015), Gil J Wolman: I am Immortal and Alive (MACBA/Serralves, 2010), Yves Klein: With the Void, Full Powers (Walker/Hirshhorn, 2010), and Yves Klein: Corps, couleur, immatériel (Centre Georges Pompidou, 2006).
 She also served as guest editor for the catalogue Seven Circles / Seven Sounds: Lothar Baumgarten, which was published by the Kunsthaus Bregenz in 2009.

-Cabañas is currently at work on a study of Brazilian avant-garde artist Flávio de Carvalho.
+Cabañas is currently at work on a study of Brazilian avant-garde artist Flávio de Carvalho, as well as on a short volume with the working title "Immanent Vitalities: Modern and Contemporary Art in, of, and from Latin America."

 She regularly contributes to Artforum.